"They're Dropping Like Flies"

 “What’s wrong?
 It’s not that thing you had before, is it?”

 Yeah, I told her about that.
 We were so sick that she almost decided to come out here and take care of us.
-We managed to talk her out of it.
+We managed to talk her out of it, but it wasn’t easy.

 “No, I don’t think so.
 That one went from zero to warp ten in about a day.
 I think I’m just catching a cold.
 It’s warming up, though.
+Not as much rain as before.
 Maybe I’ll dodge it?”

 “I hope so.
 So how is everything else?
 How is Harper?”